Dangerous toxins found in many kitchen utensils

 Translation: Elicia Payne

-Many everyday products made of black plastic contain toxic flame retardants.
+A study shows that in the USA many everyday products made of black plastic contain toxic flame retardants.
 These harmful chemicals presumably come from recycled electronic waste.
 This is how you can avoid health risks from black plastic.

 Toxic flame retardants found in test products